AdarshBhosale/ChatApp/README.md

 Simple Chat Application Project using Java Socket Programming

 This project will develop a simple chat application using Java Socket programming.
 The application will allow users to chat with each other in real time.
+Server (ServerSocket) and Client(Socket)

 Requirements :
 - Basic knowledge of Java, including object-oriented programming (OOP)